amirci/amirci.github.io/_posts/2024-08-11-modelling-errors.markdown

 ```

 In his [blog](https://fsharpforfunandprofit.com/rop/) Scott talks about "Railway Oriented Programming".
 That is a
-technique that helps identifying _failures_ early in flow and bail out gracefully.
+technique that helps identifying _failures_ early in the flow and skip other calls gracefully.

 We could use a similar idea.
 Instead of using `Exception` to communicate the possible failures, each function will
 return an `Either`: